benjymous/annotations/sandman/sandman.60.md

   And now Remiel is starting to swear, too.
 Maybe it's the result of having just visited Lucifer?

+## Pages 8-9

-Pp. 8-9: I don't recognize either of these characters.
+I don't recognize either of these characters.

 ### Page 10